TomPace101/nanopore_diffusion/notes.md

 # Problem Description

 _TODO_ bring in references from Zotero.
-(Can we change the reference style from numerical to alphanumerical?)

 Can we use a two-column format for the derivation portions?
 Left side (narrower) is text, with equations on the right.